johnblakey/rivers-simple-frontend/README.md

 Start the Docker Desktop Apple app and login (see phone)

 Dockerize locally tested variant
-$ docker build --platform linux/amd64 -t rivers-flask .
+$ docker build --platform linux/amd64 -t rivers-lit .
 Note - the command here ^ and below use the default behavior that the latest tag is assumed without a tag in the commands.
 Error note - tried pushing the default Docker build and it wasn't accepted by Google b/c only Linux architecture is accepted, the linux tag above solved it.

 Optional - see images in Docker VS Code extension (or $ docker images).
 Notice the rivers-flask has a "latest" image now (if you saw the previous images that existed on the local machine).

-Note last Docker Image tag currently in the Google Cloud Artifacts <https://console.cloud.google.com/artifacts/docker/river-level-0/us-west1/rivers-backend/rivers-flask?inv=1&invt=Aby9zQ&project=river-level-0>
+Note last Docker Image tag currently in the Google Cloud Artifacts < >

 Tag the next (e.g. v1 -> v2) create docker image version to use in Cloud Run
-$ docker tag rivers-flask us-west1-docker.pkg.dev/river-level-0/rivers-backend/rivers-flask:v7
+$ docker tag rivers-flask us-west1-docker.pkg.dev/river-level-0/rivers-frontend/rivers-lit:v1

 Push the created Docker image tag to the Artifact Registry
-$ docker push us-west1-docker.pkg.dev/river-level-0/rivers-backend/rivers-flask:v7
+$ docker push us-west1-docker.pkg.dev/river-level-0/rivers-frontend/rivers-lit:v1

 If push fails try to sign into Google Artifact Registry in VSCode terminal.
 It updates the Docker configuration file.
 Then try pushing to docker above again.
 $ gcloud auth configure-docker us-west1-docker.pkg.dev

-Verify the version tag push was successful to the Artifact Registry -> <https://console.cloud.google.com/artifacts/docker/river-level-0/us-west1/rivers-backend?hl=en&inv=1&invt=AbyueA&project=river-level-0>
+Verify the version tag push was successful to the Artifact Registry -> < >

 Deploy the latest version tag to Cloud Run: go to Cloud Run Console page > <https://console.cloud.google.com/run?hl=en&inv=1&invt=AbyufQ&project=river-level-0> > rivers-backend > settings > Edit & deploy new revision > Containers > Edit Containers > choose Image URL > check version (e.g. v2) image > Select > selected 128 Mib of memory | chose unauthenticated invocation | PORT 8080 choice acts as setting $PORT in the command line
 TODO - change invocations from clients that use Google Cloud vs CORS in flask to stop invocations